CJMenart/MetadataRepresentationProject/Meeting Minutes/meeting_minutes_4_7.md

  - Discover SPARQL aggregators--COUNT, AVG, etc--work in Apache
 	- Useful for several competency questions
  - Temptation to nest queries is strong
+ - Jehan figures out how to count avg cars/scenario without it though
+ - Chris finally adds the bridge that freezes when wet
+ - Alex volunteers to present modules
+ - That puts Jehan in the back third with competency questions + his queries

 ## Action Items
 - Show up Thursday to complete items due on the 13th